caperaven/crs-schema/readme.md

 ## Schema
 The schema is a json structure that defines a user interface.
 The schema is interpreted using a parser.
-There is a HTMLParser that ships with the standard package.
+There is a HTMLParser and TemplateParser that ships with the standard package.

 ## Parsing
 The parser uses managers and providers to process the schema and generate the relevant markup.